liorgrossman/darkness/README.md

 ## Contributing fixes and new themes
 **Pull requests are welcome!**
-Please see our [contribution guide](./CONTRIBUTING.md) to quickly improve and extend Darkness.
+Please see our [contribution guide](./CONTRIBUTING.md) to quickly improve and extend Darkness

 ## Be in touch